Opera House Theater Company

 Tina is a former Radio City Music Hall Rockette & has worked with: Maurice & Gregory Hines, Ben Vereen, Mercedes Ellington, Gregg Burge, Judith Jamison, David Cassidy, Randy Skinner & Muhammad Ali.
 She was a member of both the national & international touring companies of Balletap USA and DancEllington; a featured dancer at the Chinese New Year Celebration in China & Hong Kong Arts Festival; in commercials for Honda Motorcycles, Sapporo Beer, Diet Pepsi and is a former back-up dancer for P!NK.
 Choreography experience spans theatre, television, cruise ships & Super Bowl XXXII Halftime Show.
 She is listed in Who’s Who in Dance; has been awarded American Dance Achievement Award; Reach Out Touch a Youth Award; Radio City Music Hall Rockette Showmanship Award and a Star News Theatre Award for Best Choreography.
 After retiring in 1999 as featured showgirl in Spellbound Las Vegas, Tina signed on with MGM-Mirage Corporation as Director of VIP Marketing & Sales for Nightclubs & Entertainment.
 Since moving to Wilmington, Tina has served on the Board of Trustees for Thalian Hall Center for the Performing Arts for 5 years.
 While there she co-chaired the re-opening gala after the 2010 renovation & led committees that raised over 250,000 in six months.
-She served on the Board of Directors for Thalian Association Community Theatre for 6 years, assisting with the creation of their Community Outreach Programs and re-organization of the Youth Academy classes.
-She created the first 30 Teacher Resource Guides & Lesson Plans for TACT Youth shows and aligned the Academy curriculum with The National Standards for Arts Education, The NC Essential & Common Core Standards.
-Through the South Arts Organization, in partnership with the National Endowment for the Arts and the State Arts Agencies of Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee, Tina served as a grant panelist supporting artists and organizations throughout the southern states.
-Joining OHTC in 2018 she now works in Development & Audience Services and currently serves on the grants committee for the arts with the Landfall Foundation.
+She served on the Board of Directors for Thalian Association Community Theatre for 9 years, assisting with the creation of their Community Outreach Programs and re-organization of the Youth Academy classes.
+She aligned the Academy curriculum with The National Standards for Arts Education, The NC Essential & Common Core Standards & created the first 30 Teacher Resource Guides & Lesson Plans for TACT Youth shows.
+Tina has served as a grant panelist with the South Arts Organization, in partnership with the National Endowment for the Arts, supporting artists and organizations throughout nine southern states and currently serves on the grants committee for the arts with the Landfall Foundation.
+Joining OHTC in 2018 she now works in Development & Audience Services.